Time Warner win would make Murdoch U.S. media king

 Time Warner Chief Executive Officer Jeffrey Bewkes told the conglomerate's employees in a videotaped appearance that the company's standalone strategic plan would create value "superior to any proposal" that Fox could offer.

-The acquisition, if ever completed, would mark the second-largest media deal ever, when debt is included, trailing only the disasterous takeover of Time Warner by AOL in 2000.
+The acquisition, if ever completed, would mark the second-largest media deal ever, when debt is included, trailing only Time Warner's disastrous takeover of AOL in 2000.

 In the end, a Time Warner deal is likely to hinge on price.
 The source pointed out that Fox's stock has traded at the highest multiple of its peer group and Time Warner - prior to its 17 percent rally on Wednesday - was trading at the lowest.
 Time Warner worries that the stock - the main "currency" of the deal - may be ripe for a pullback, lowering the value that is currently on the table.